jsrn/jsrn.github.io/links.md

 - [The Frugal Blog](https://www.thefrugalgamer.net) - Personal site of The Frugal Gamer and showcase for their interests.
 They had me at the incredible Milk OS logo.
 - [housingsklave.at](https://housingsklave.at) - A good egg.
 - [Manuel's blog](https://manuelmoreale.com) - Interesting thoughts on internet culture and human connectedness.
-- [Melon's Thoughts](https://thoughts.melonking.net) - Digital art type person and MelonLand Forum founder.
+- [Melon's Thoughts](https://thoughts.melonking.net) - MelonLand Forum founder and digital arts type person.
 - [Terence Eden](https://shkspr.mobi) - Terence blogs about all sorts of stuff.
 Technology, policy, and general geekery.
 - [xandra.cc](https://xandra.cc) - The museum of Alexandra.